szinn/k8s-homelab/README.md

 - renovate creates PRs to update helm charts, flux system files, or docker images in the cluster;
 - flux applies any merged PRs or changes to the repo to the cluster automatically.

-I manually keep the router VM and PiHole up to date through Anisble scripts.

 Through Wireguard and [Kubenav](https://kubenav.io), I can pretty much manage the cluster remotely from my phone.
-On my desktop/laptop, I use [Lens](https://k8slens.dev) to manage the cluster which works remotely through Wireguard as well.
+On my desktop/laptop, I use [Lens](https://k8slens.dev) and `k9s` to manage the cluster which works remotely through Wireguard as well.

 ## Gratitude and Thanks